AschPlatform/asch-docs/dapp/api/en.md

 |Supported format|json |

 ##### **3.1.1.1 Dapp Recharge**
-__API Endpoint:__ /peer/transactions
+API Endpoint: /peer/transactions
-__HTTP Header:__ POST
+HTTP Verb: POST
-__Supported Format:__ json
+Supported Format: json

+> Note:
-Note: When the recharge occurs in the main chain (mainchain-transaction-type 6, intransfer) then the Dapp will automatically call the dapp smart contract number 1 for a dapp internal recharge.
+> When the recharge is initiated in the mainchain (mainchain-transaction-type 204) then the Dapp will automatically call the smart contract number 1 for a dapp internal recharge.
+This happens behind the scenes in the [asch-sandbox](https://github.com/aschplatform/asch-sandbox-dist).

 Info:
-A Dapp Recharge is necessary if you want to spend XAS or an other currency in the Dapp.
+A Dapp Recharge is necessary if you want to spend XAS or another currency in the Dapp.
 If you have 2000 XAS on your mainchain account that doesn't mean that you can spend 2000 XAS in the Dapp.
 You have to first "recharge" the Dapp with money.
-You send some XAS to the Dapp and the balance will be credited on your Dapp account.
+If you send some XAS to the Dapp this gets credited to your Dapp balance.

 Request Parameter: